-Decorative Driveways for Remodeled Homes Decorative Driveways for New Homes 100% Disturbance Credit for Existing Driveway Area New Driveway Beyond the Existing Layout/Driveway Area Receives Partial Credit: ■ 50% credit within 6" of Natural Grade 50% credit within 6" of Natural Grade 25% credit over 6" and under 18" of Natural Grade 25% credit over 6" and under 18" of Natural Grade 0% credit if 18" or greater from Natural Grade 0% credit if 18" or greater from Natural Grade
+Decorative Driveways for Remodeled Homes Decorative Driveways for New Homes 100% Disturbance Credit for Existing Driveway Area New Driveway Beyond the Existing Layout/Driveway Area Receives Partial Credit: 50% credit within 6" of Natural Grade 50% credit within 6" of Natural Grade 25% credit over 6" and under 18" of Natural Grade 25% credit over 6" and under 18" of Natural Grade 0% credit if 18" or greater from Natural Grade 0% credit if 18" or greater from Natural Grade

-V. GRADING AND DRAINAGE STANDARDS.
+GRADING AND DRAINAGE STANDARDS.

-- A. There shall be no clearing, grubbing, Grading, importing or stockpiling of Fill material on, or to, any site prior to approval of such Development by the Hillside Building Committee and approval of a Grading plan by the Town, unless such clearing, grubbing, or Grading, is required by the Town for public safety purposes.
-If applicable, approval of a Grading plan and drainage report prepared by a registered Engineer may be required for Town review and approval. - B. The maximum depth of Fill shall not exceed 7.5 feet except beneath the Footprint of the main residence.
-All exposed Disturbed Area Fill shall be contained behind

-- Retaining Walls or covered with a natural rock veneer and treated with an aging agent and landscaped with indigenous plant material. - C. Veneered Rock Slopes may be allowed provided that they are approved by the Hillside Building Committee, and: - 1.
-The vertical height of the Veneered Rock Slope does not exceed the vertical height of the exposed Cut with the base of the Veneered Rock Slope structurally engineered for stability. - 2.
-The Veneered Rock Slope does not exceed a one to one slope. - 3.
-Retaining Walls used to limit the height of the Veneered Rock Slope are color treated or veneered to blend in with the surrounding natural colors. - E. Raw Spill Slopes are prohibited.
-Any violation will be subject to a stop work order until the spill slope is removed, restored to its Natural Grade, re-vegetated and approved by the Town. - F. Storm water requirements for Off-Site and On-Site Storm water shall be per the Town of Paradise Valley Storm Drainage Design Manual. - A Hillside Wash may be realigned in accordance with Chapter 5 of the Town Code and The Town's Storm Drainage Design Manual. - G. Washes located on a property shall be maintained in accordance with Chapter 5 and Chapter 8 of the Town Code and the Town's Storm Drainage Design Manual.
+- A. There shall be no clearing, grubbing, gradingGrading, importing or stockpiling of fillFill material on, or to, any site prior to approval of such Development by the Hillside Building Committee and approval of a gradingGrading plan by the Town Engineer, unless such clearing, grubbing, or gradingGrading, is required by the Town for public safety purposes.
+If applicable, approval of a gradingGrading plan and drainage report prepared by a registered Engineer, may be required for Town review and approval. - A. Storm water retention shall be provided to the greatest extent possible in accordance with the Town Code and the Town Storm Drainage Design Manual. - B. The maximum depth of fillFill shall not exceed 8-7.5 feet except beneath the footprint Footprint of the main residence.
+All exposed disturbed areaDisturbed Area fillFill shall be contained behind retaining walls Retaining Walls or covered with a natural rock veneer and treated with an aging agent and landscaped with indigenous plant material. - C. Rock veneered spill slopes Veneered Rock Slopes may be allowed provided that they are approved by the Hillside Building Committee, and: - The vertical height of the Veneered Rock Slope-spill slope does not exceed the vertical height of the exposed eutCut with the base of the Veneered Rock Slope-spill slope structurally engineered for stability-and-keyed into the mountain or supported by a retaining wall. - 2.
+The Veneered Rock Slopespill slope does not exceed a one to one slope. - Retaining walls Retaining Walls used to limit the height of the Veneered Rock Slopespill slope are color treated or veneered to blend in with the surrounding natural colors. - E. Raw spill slopes Slopes are prohibited.
+Any violation will be subject to a stop work order until the spill slope is removed, restored to its natural gradeNatural Grade, re-vegetated and approved by the Town.